 World of Warcraft, or WoW, is still the king of MMORPGs.
-It’s been one of the best PC games since its highly anticipated launch back in 2004, and it’s still going strong all these years later.
+It’s been one of the best PC games since its highly anticipated launch back in 2004.
+It’s still going strong all these years later.

 The eighth expansion, Shadowlands, is set for release in a few months, and it could be a great moment for new or returning players to pick it up.
 Levels will be condensed for the first time in franchise history, so the max level is actually dropping from 120 down to 60.

 Final Fantasy 14